Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 ## What is git config?

 A `.gitconfig` is a file that configures git.
-Duh.

-There's actually 3 files that tell git how to operate.
+There are actually three files that tell git how to operate.
 Running `git config --add` will append one of these files.
 In order from lowest to highest priority: